-5.1 Sample Selection
+5.1 SAMPLE SELECTION

-From each manufacturing lot, a sample of 20 (electrically good) capacitors shall be selected at random for inspection.
+Sample Selection From each manufacturing lot, a sample of 20 (electrically good) capacitors shall be selected at random for inspection.
 These will normally form a single microsection specimen.

-5.2 Microscopic Examination
+5.2 MICROSCOPIC EXAMINATION

-The sample capacitors shall be examined microscopically using a compound microscope with vertical illumination to locate, identify and characterise features specified as defects in Section 6.
+The sample capacitors shall be examined microscopically using a compound microscope with vertical illumination to locate, identify and characterise defects which constitute reject criteria.

-Preliminary examination at low magnification (×60) is advisable to locate and identify structural abnormalities to be examined subsequently at higher magnification.
+Preliminary examination at low magnification (x60) is advisable to locate and identify structural abnormalities to be examined subsequently at higher magnification.

-In the event of any 1 or more of the defects described in Section 6 being present in a capacitor, that capacitor shall constitute a single reject.
+In the event of a capacitor exhibiting one or more rejectable defects it shall constitute a single reject.